How to Get Rid of German Cockroaches

 8. Exterminate the cockroaches

 In addition to prevention, however, you may occasionally need to kill cockroaches that you spot in your home.
-For those instances, there are a number of options to take:
+For those instances, there are several options to take:

-• Sprays – This will only kill roaches that you spot, and will have no effect on other roaches in the home.
+- Sprays – This will only kill roaches that you spot, and will not affect other roaches in the home.
 Therefore it’s not considered an effective treatment for lasting results;

-• Baiting – This can come in gel form, which is great for cracks, or bait stations, which attract cockroaches to feed, and later kill them as they are poisoned; (Also it can kill up to 6 cockroaches, by eating droppings from an infected cockroach)
+- Baiting – This can come in gel form, which is great for cracks, or bait stations, which attract cockroaches to feed, and later kill them as they are poisoned; (Also it can kill up to 6 cockroaches, by eating droppings from infected cockroaches)

 The Final Word